bbchallenge/bbchallenge/src/routes/contribute.md

 Places to look at if this task interests you:

-- The [forum](https://discuss.bbchallenge.org/c/deciders/5) maintains the list of all deciders and is a good place to discuss about correctness and publish proofs
+- The [maintains the list of all deciders](https://discuss.bbchallenge.org/c/deciders/5) and is a good place to discuss about correctness and publish proofs

 You can post your proofs on the thread related to the decider that you proved.